- Texas Holdem For Dummies

 - Stud Poker: Each player receives a combination of face-up cards and face-down cards in multiple betting rounds, the most common is five-card stud & seven-card stud, and these 2 variants are further played in other different formats.

 - Community Card Poker: Each player’s incomplete hidden hand is combined with shared face-up cards, the popular games are Texas Hold ’em & Omaha Hold ’em.

 Texas Hold’em Simple Rules

 Texas Hold’em is defined as Community Card Poker and as illustrated above, there is no house to compete with but competition among players.

-The Dealer button moves clockwise one position around the table, which means that players take turns to be the dealer, the Small Blind, and the Big Blind (these 2 players are named “blinds” because they are forced to bet before anyone even sees their cards).
+The Dealer button moves clockwise in one position around the table, which means that players take turns to be the dealer, the Small Blind, and the Big Blind (these 2 players are named “blinds” because they are forced to bet before anyone even sees their cards).

-If a hand of poker is played all the way to its conclusion, there will be four betting rounds during which players can commit their chips to the pot – 3 options of “Call” (matching the size of the current bet), “Raise” (increase the size of the current bet) & “Check” (not wish to commit any more chips to the pot, just passing the betting turn).
+If a hand of poker is played all the way to its conclusion, there will be four betting rounds during which players can commit their chips to the pot – 3 options “Call” (matching the size of the current bet), “Raise” (increase the size of the current bet) & “Check” (not wish to commit any more chips to the pot, just passing the betting turn).

 Finally, there is an option of “Fold” (just give up the game & chips you already bet) at any time.

 - The Pre Flop (1st Round): It’s played with a rotating dealer (or button).
 The small blind (immediately left to the dealer) & big blind (one further seat from the dealer) each post small bets to initiate the action.
 Every player is dealt two face-down cards called “Hole“.
 Players go through a round of Pre Flop betting (betting starts Under The Gun after the Blinds and finish at Dealer, and players are wagering based solely on the strength of their two concealed hole cards).